w3f/Grants-Program/applications/ML-as-a-service.md

 ### Milestone 1 Example — Implement Substrate Modules

-* **Total Estimated Duration:** 2 months
+* **Total Estimated Duration:** 3 months
-* **Full-Time Equivalent (FTE):** from 2.5
+* **Full-Time Equivalent (FTE):** 3
-* **Total Costs:** 28 000$
+* **Total Costs:** $28 000
 * **License:** GNU GPL v3

+### Milestone 1 - Proof of concept
+* **Estimated Duration:** 1.5 months
+* **FTE:**  3
+* **Costs:** $14 000

-1. We will create a Substrate pallet that will provide a configurable machine learning module with allowance to make on-chain predictions based on ML algorithms.
+1. We will create a Substrate pallet that will provide a configurable machine learning module with allowance to make on-chain predictions based on Random Forest ML algorithm.
+All data will be stored directly on chain.
+2. We will create a web application for testing with new components for interacting with the database.
+3. The code will have proper unit-test coverage to ensure functionality and robustness.
+4. We will provide complex quality Assurance for all platform features.
+5. We will update our Docker image with a new version of testing Substrate chain, demonstrating its functionality.
+6. We will provide both inline documentation of the code and a basic tutorial describing how the software can be used and tested.

+### Milestone 2 - Producaiton ready
+* **Estimated Duration:** 1.5 months
+* **FTE:**  3
+* **Costs:** $14 000

+1. We will update Substrate pallet that will provide all ML algorithms from smartcore lib.
 Module will be closely integrated with OrbitDb - all dataset will be stored securely in IPFS and users can control access to their predictions results and provided data.
-2. We will create a web application for testing with new components for interacting with the database.
+2. We will update web application for testing with new components for interacting with the database.
 3. The code will have proper unit-test coverage to ensure functionality and robustness.
 4. We will provide complex quality Assurance for all platform features.
 5. We will update our Docker image with a new version of testing Substrate chain, demonstrating its functionality.